Al-Shabaab (militant group): 2022–2024: Escalation

-In August 2022, Somali President Hassan Sheikh Mohamud declared "total war" against Al Shabaab during a televised address after the group carried out a deadly hotel attack in Mogadishu and also announced that the Somalia military had regained territory from al Shabaab in the central Galmudug state and Southwest state.
-By September 2022 Somali and ATMIS offensive operations against al-Shabaab, with U.S. support, would escalate to the highest point in five years.
-The operation, which is considered a combined Somali-ATMIS offensive, began in August 2022 and, with assistance from U.S. airstrikes, has been focused on disrupting al-Shabaab activity in Somalia's central Hiraan region.
-Other Al Shabaab-controlled areas in southern Somalia have been targeted by the Somalia military as well.
-On 20 September 2022, as the military operation progressed, a statement was released by the Somali Ministry of Information which revealed that President Sheikh would not offer any other option than surrender for al-Shabaab members.
+In August 2022, Somali President Hassan Sheikh Mohamud declared "total war" against Al-Shabaab during a televised address after the group carried out a deadly hotel attack in Mogadishu and also announced that the Somalia military had regained territory from Al-Shabaab in the central Galmudug state and the Southwest state.
+By September 2022 Somali and the ATMIS offensive operations against Al-Shabaab, with U.S. support, would escalate to the highest point in five years.
+The operation, which is considered a combined Somali-ATMIS offensive, began in August 2022 and, with assistance from U.S. airstrikes, has been focused on disrupting Al-Shabaab activity in Somalia's central Hiraan region.
+Other Al-Shabaab-controlled areas in southern Somalia have been targeted by the Somalia military as well.
+On 20 September 2022, as the military operation progressed, a statement was released by the Somali Ministry of Information which revealed that President Sheikh would not offer any other option than surrender for Al-Shabaab members.

-On 29 October 2022, al-Shabaab took responsibility for a twin car bombing that occurred in Mogadishu targeting the Ministry of Education.
+On 29 October 2022, Al-Shabaab took responsibility for a twin car bombing that occurred in Mogadishu targeting the Ministry of Education.
 The attacks killed 121 people and injured 333, making it the deadliest at the time since 2017.

-On 26 May 2023, al-Shabaab claimed responsibility for an attack that reportedly killed 137 soldiers in the Buulo Mareer base, just 75 mi south-west of the capital Mogadishu.
-Meanwhile, Ugandan President Yoweri Museveni stated that the number is closer to 54 African Union peacekeepers stationed in Somalia.
+On 26 May 2023, Al-Shabaab claimed responsibility for an attack that reportedly killed 137 soldiers in the Buulo Mareer base, just 75 mi south-west of the capital Mogadishu.
+Meanwhile, the Ugandan President Yoweri Museveni stated that the number is closer to 54 African Union peacekeepers stationed in Somalia.

-In December 2024, the UN Security Council approved a resolution to establish the African Union Support and Stabilization Mission in Somalia (Aussom), a streamlined successor to the African Union Transition Mission in Somalia (Atmis), which ends in 2024.
-Aussom will deploy up to 12,626 personnel to support Somalia's fight against the al-Shabaab insurgency.
+In December 2024, the UN Security Council approved a resolution to establish the African Union Support and Stabilization Mission in Somalia (AUSSOM), a streamlined successor to the African Union Transition Mission in Somalia (ATMIS), which ends in 2024.
+The AUSSOM will deploy up to 12,626 personnel to support Somalia's fight against the Al-Shabaab insurgency.

-On 26 December 2024, the militant group of al-Shabaab confirmed the death of Mohamed Mire Jama, a senior leader of the group, who had been designated as a terrorist by the United States, in an American drone strike near Kunyo Barrow of the Lower Shabelle region in the South West State of Somalia.
+On 26 December 2024, the militant group of Al-Shabaab confirmed the death of Mohamed Mire Jama, a senior leader of the group, who had been designated as a terrorist by the United States, in an American drone strike near Kunyo Barrow of the Lower Shabelle region in the South West State of Somalia.